barboraberkova/english-for-designers/my-story.md

 Everything shifted when I traveled to the United States.
 I enrolled in two key courses: Digital Marketing and Business Procedures.
 Though I didn’t realize it then, those classes quietly marked the true beginning of my design journey.

-I applied to university before graduating high school and got in.
+I applied to university to study graphic and media design before graduating high school and got in.
 I won’t lie; I was completely lost at first.
 However, team projects quickly became the crucible that pushed me, challenged me, and taught me how to think, communicate, and create effectively.